Products are chosen independently by our editors. Purchases made through our links may earn us a commission.

 Blade sharpness: The sharper the blades, the more versatile your trimmer will be.
 You may need it for creating beard lines, shaping long beards, cleaning up necklines, evening sideburns, and more.
 The bottom line is making sure that your new trimmer can effectively create a close beard trim (level "zero").
 If it can also do this on all hair types, it’s a stand-out winner.

 Motor power: The more power, the more effective and efficient your job will be.
-Combine this with sharp blades and you have a trimmer that will deliver every time.
+Combine this with sharp blades, and you have a trimmer that will deliver every time.

 Durability: If you’re going to spend the money on a beard trimmer, you want it to last.
-While most people won’t be putting it through the same paces a professional barber will, odds are you’re still going to reach for it pretty often.
+While most people won’t be putting it through the same paces a professional barber will, the odds are that you’re still going to reach for it pretty often.
 It needs to hold up over time.

+Accessories: Trimmers are generally the most popular purchases for men when it comes to grooming.
+The more supportive the accessories, the better options you’ll have for maintaining your beard and even the hair on your head.
+A healthy assortment of guide comb attachments is essential to a well-kept beard.
+They help your beard trimmer maintain a uniform length and can also provide versatility for blending.
+The most helpful guide combs lengths are 1/16 inches to ⅝ inches.
 Additional accessories can include brow and precision detail trimmers, nose and ear trimmers, and even an electric shaver replacement head that can help with the details that make your beard stand out.
 You may also find cleaning brushes, oil, or a carrying case.

 There are three super important steps to maintaining your beard trimmer: